sandstorm-org/sandstorm-website/_posts/2025-01-24-getting-on-zulip.md

 A Little History
 ----------------

-The Sandstorm project (long before the community fork) was originally on IRC.
-First Freenode, and then Libera.Chat.
+The Sandstorm project started out on IRC.
+This was long before the community fork.
+It was originally on Freenode, and eventually moved over to Libera.Chat [as many others did](https://en.wikipedia.org/wiki/Libera_Chat).

-We bridged Libera.Chat room to Matrix, and over time people started switching to Matrix.
+We eventually bridged our Libera.Chat room to Matrix, allowing IRC and Matrix users to interoperate.
+Then in 2023, Libera.Chat decided to shut down their Matrix IRC bridge.
+First temporarily, then permanently.
+You can see comments on this topic from [Matrix](https://matrix.org/blog/2024/07/deportalling-libera-chat/) and [Libera.Chat](https://libera.chat/news/matrix-bridge-disabled-retrospective).

-The Libera.Chat bridge stopped working.
-We assumed (incorrectly) that IRC people had all moved over.
-Furthermore, people were unable to join the room, and we didn't notice this for about a year.
+So now we had a split chat room, IRC and Matrix.
+By this time, most people had switched over to the Matrix side, which we decided to make the official one.
+It was still labeled as a sort of Libera.Chat "bridge to nowhere", but we didn't want to lose more people just for the sake of a name change.
+We did our best to let the few remaining IRC users know that the community moved over, though a handful people missed the message and stuck around.

-We are frankly not in love with Matrix in the first place, purely a personal preference.
+But then, some time later, we were made aware of another problem: our channel was not allowing new members to join.
+We reached out to Matrix when we realized this, and we have yet to hear back.
+Perhaps it was time to make a new Matrix room after all.
+But frankly, just as a personal preference, we were never in love with Matrix in the first place.
+If we were going to move, we were open to exploring new options.

-We heard about Zulip, tried it out.
-It's a bit to get used to, but overall we like it.
-We decided to make the switch.
+More recently, one of our community members had been exposed to Zulip in a couple other open source communities.
+He suggested it for Sandstorm, so we tried it out.
+It's a different animal than Matrix, but we ultimately decided that it would be a good fit for our community.
+We decided to make the switch!

 Why Zulip?
 ----------